MicrosoftDocs/Teams-Auto-Attendant-and-Call-Queue-Backup-and-Bulk-Provisioning-Tools/Call Queue/README.md

 Only update information on the following spreadsheet tabs:
   - Config-CallQueue

-Changing any of the grey shaded areas on these or any other tabs may result in warnings, failures, inaccurate backups, or provisioning.
+Changing any of the grey shaded areas on these or any other tabs may result in warnings, failures, inaccurate backups, or provisioning errors.

 ## Requirements